 For this reason, you have to monitor your results closely, especially when you're taking pictures of people.
 Keep in mind though that the distortion doesn't have to be an unwanted side affect.
 Countless photographers use wide angle distortion as an important element of the image.
 As long as you're aware of the distortion and how it affects a given lens, you can use it to stylistically create images that you simply couldn't capture by any other means.

 Depth of Field

 Understanding depth of field is key to mastering wide angle photography.
-A cursory Google search will reveal many sources claiming that wide angle lenses provide a much stronger depth of field than telephoto zoom lenses.
-This is nice because it means that most of your wide angle image appears in focus.
+Wide angle lenses provide the appearance of a much deeper amount of focus (more depth of field) in the scene than telephoto zoom lenses.
+This is nice because it means that most of your wide angle image appears in focus!

 Wide Angle Lens Prices

 As with all types of lenses, wide angle lenses are all over the map in price.
 A Canon 14mm f/2.8L II USM will run you upwards of $2,000 and a Nikkor 14mm will typically be at least $1,200.
 Alternatively, you can grab a Sigma 14mm for only $700 and a similar Tamron for $800.

 Contrast this with the lower end lenses which are obviously much more affordable.
 A Canon 35mm f/2 is pretty easy to find under $300 and a Nikkor equivalent at f/1.8 is widely available for under $200.

 These are all primes but you can definitely pick up some affordable multi-purpose zoom lenses that start at around 17mm and go up to anywhere from 85-200mm.